Mitsubishi T-2: Design

-The tail assembly was conventional, featuring slab all-moving tailplanes with an anhedral of 15°.
-The steep anhedral kept the tailplanes out of the engine exhaust while allowing them to remain effective through the wing wash.
-Like the Jaguar, there was a fixed ventral fin under each exhaust, while two hydraulically operated airbrakes are fitted just forward of each ventral fin.

 Each Adour engine provided 22.75 kN (5,115 lbf) max dry thrust and 32.49 kN (7,305 lbf) afterburning thrust.
-The TF40-801As did not have the "part throttle reheat" feature added to Adour 102s as an engine-out safety feature, and the T-2 was never refitted with more powerful Adour engine variants, along the lines of the Adour 104 eventually refitted to British Jaguars, leaving the T-2 somewhat underpowered.
+The TF40-801As did not have the "part throttle reheat" feature added to Adour 102s as an engine-out safety feature, and the T-2 was never refitted with more powerful Adour engine variants, along the lines of the Adour 104 that was eventually refitted to British Jaguars, leaving the T-2 somewhat underpowered.
 The engine intakes had fixed rectangular geometry and fuselage splitter plates, plus a set of spring-loaded auxiliary inlets behind the intake lip for increased airflow in ground running.
 There were large service doors beneath the fuselage that provided excellent access to the engines for maintenance.

-The T-2's tricycle landing gear all featured single wheels, with the nose gear retracting backward and the main gear retracting forward into the fuselage, rotating 90° to lie flat, and incorporated an antiskid control system.
+The T-2 was equipped with tricycle landing gear that featured single wheels, with the nose gear retracting backward and the main gear retracting forward into the fuselage, rotating 90° to lie flat, and incorporated an anti-skid control system.
 The nose gear was offset slightly to the right, with a small fixed vertical airfoil mounted in front of it to compensate for the extended nose gear's tendency to cause yaw.
 A runway arresting hook was fitted under the tail behind the engine exhausts.

-Crew and safety
+The tail assembly was conventional, featuring slab all-moving tailplanes with an anhedral of 15°.
+The steep anhedral kept the tailplanes out of the engine exhaust while allowing them to remain effective through the wing wash.
+Like the Jaguar, there was a fixed ventral fin under each exhaust, while two hydraulically-actuated airbrakes are fitted just forward of each ventral fin.

-The crew sat in tandem, with the flight instructor sitting behind the student on a raised seat to give a good forward view.
+The crew sat in a tandem arrangement, the flight instructor being seated behind the student on a raised seat to give a good forward view.
 There was a windblast screen between the two cockpits.
 The aircrew sat under separate clamshell canopies on Weber ES-7J zero-zero (zero altitude, zero speed) ejection seats, built by Daiseru.
-The seats featured specially modified canopy penetrators to ensure safe ejection even if the canopy wasn't blown off.
-The seats also dispensed a cloud of radar-reflecting "chaff" on ejection to allow ground controllers to spot where the ejection occurred and direct search and rescue teams to the proper area.
+The seats were furnished with specially-modified canopy penetrators to ensure safe ejection even if the canopy wasn't blown off.
+The seats also dispensed a cloud of radar-reflecting chaff on ejection to permit ground controllers to spot where the ejection occurred and direct search and rescue teams to the proper area.